dtsdwarak/lexico/README.md

 ##It is...

 A dictionary with a web interface powered by WebSpeechAPI.
 UI is fairly responsive, although I cannot guarantee. :D Uses nothing but HTML, CSS and JavaScript.
-Dictionary powered by [Wordnik API](http://developer.wordnik.com/)
+Dictionary powered by [Wordnik API](http://developer.wordnik.com/).
+Alternatively, you can also use, [Words API](https://www.wordsapi.com/)

 ##To run it